- 01 Am I eligible to apply?

 Can my partner work during the fellowship year?

 The partners of Harkness Fellows often take the opportunity to step away from work and explore the United States.
-That said, spouses of J-1 visa holders can seek employment in the U.S. but must first apply for employment authorization via the I-765 Form (“Application for Employment Authorization”).
+That said, should the spouse of a J-1 visa want to seek employment in the U.S., they must first apply for employment authorization via the I-765 Form (“Application for Employment Authorization”).
 There are fees associated with filing the application, and you must provide proof that the money being earned is not required to support the Harkness Fellow.
-The estimated time for obtaining employment authorization is six to eight weeks, but the process can take longer depending on the individual situation.
+Processing times vary, but it can take up to a few months to obtain employment authorization.
 It is also necessary to obtain a social security number, or SSN, for tax filing purposes.
-Depending on where you live, obtaining a social security number can take another six to eight weeks.
+Here again, processing times vary depending on where you live, but getting an SSN generally takes a few weeks.

 Nonmarried partners of Harkness Fellows are advised to travel to the U.S. on a visitor visa (B-2).
 B-2 visa holders are not eligible to work in the U.S.